Reports

 Daily Briefing

-U.S. equity markets closed higher on Wednesday, February 4, 2026, with the S&P 500 advancing 0.26% to 4892.35.
+U.S. equity markets closed higher Friday, March 20, with the S&P 500 advancing 0.26% to 4892.35.
 The Dow Jones Industrial Average added 0.23%, while the technology-heavy NASDAQ 100 lost 0.14%.
 Market breadth was positive with small-caps outperforming large-caps.
 The Russell 2000 rose 0.29%, suggesting improved risk appetite.
 In other asset classes, gold declined 0.40%.
 Treasury bonds fell as yields moved higher.
-In the headlines, investors focused on truflation chief economist: “less than 1 percent inflation? yes.”.
+In the headlines, investors focused on paschi said to review lovaglio position at monday board meeting. --- *Markets are closed for the weekend.
+Showing Friday's closing data.*

 View ReportWeekly Summary